 Step 3: Craft the message (which includes the link to the checkout page) to be sent to the donor when they send in the keyword.

 Once the donation is complete, the payment gateway sends the receipt for the same through email.

-Filter out people in your CRM who didn’t opt for recurring giving and export them to a new phonebook on CallHub.
+Filter out people in your CRM who didn’t opt for recurring giving and export them to a new contact list on CallHub.
 You can then set up a monthly reminder text to be sent to this segment to drive repeat donations.

 → Text message autoresponders: Engaging prospects with instant replies